-- Elective subjects (choice possible among the chosen or another scientific field) - 30 ECTS - Individual research work (30 ECTS) Total 60 ECTS
+- Elective subjects (choice possible among the chosen or another scientific field) - 30 ECTS

+- Individual research work (30 ECTS)

+Total 60 ECTS

-The doctoral student chooses 30 ECTS from subjects in the following manner: The subjects are chosen in accordance with the supervisor based on the candidate's research area.
+Content Structure of the Programme The doctoral student chooses 30 ECTS from subjects in the following manner: The subjects are chosen in accordance with the mentor based on the candidate's research area.
 The study plan is confirmed by the coordinator of the selected scientific field of study.